chaitanyavangoori/dynamic-stock-portfolios/README.md

 # dynamic-stock-portfolios

-to run the project please make sure your jvm is running on java8
+to run the project please make sure your jvm version is 1.8

 use "“mvn package && java -Dserver.port=$PORT -jar target/test-0.0.1-SNAPSHOT.jar”"
 which builds and runs the application on specified port.